Primrose, Rhode Island

 Primrose is a village in North Smithfield, Rhode Island, United States.
 The village is located in the area around Greenville Road and Providence Pike.
-The village takes its name from the Primrose railroad station which existed on Greenville Road for the Providence and Springfield Railroad which began service in 1873.
+The village derives its name from the Primrose railroad station, which existed on Greenville Road for the Providence and Springfield Railroad, which began service in 1873.
 The Primrose Fire Department and North Smithfield High School are located in the area.
 The historic Primrose Grange (1887) building is located on Grange Road as well as several eighteenth-century farms surrounded by stonewalls.

 Geography

 The geography of Primrose was drastically changed by the Wisconsin glaciation between 70,000 and 10,000 years ago.
 This glaciation or "Ice Age" created a more rugged terrain, and deposited granite throughout the landscape.
 As a result of this rugged terrain, this area has many peaks and valleys, which leads to many wetlands.
 This area is less built up than the other villages in North Smithfield, partly because of the geography, and partly because the area is not part of the mill village of Slatersville.